savannahcamp/RNN-PYNQ-1/README.md

 2. Move to `<clone_path>/LSTM_PYNQ/lstm/src/network/`
 3. Set the LSTM_ROOT environment variable to `<clone_path>/LSTM_PYNQ/lstm/src/`
 4. Launch the shell script make-hw.sh with parameters the target dataset, target network, target platform and mode, with the command `./make-hw.sh {dataset} {network} {platform} {mode}` where:
-	- dataset can be plain or fraktur;
+	- dataset can be plain or seq_mnist;
 	- network depends on the precision you want for weights and activations (e.g., WxAy features x bits for Weights and y bits for activations) - check the available configuration in the dataset folder at `<clone_path>/LSTM_PYNQ/lstm/src/network/<dataset>`;
 	- platform is pynq;
 	- mode can be `h` to launch Vivado HLS synthesis, `b` to launch the Vivado project (needs HLS synthesis results), `a` to launch both.